meowmeowxw/computer-security-vu/README.md

 ##### Papers

-This is a non-exhaustive list of papers that I read for the assignments, provided by the professor or found by myself.
+This is a non-exhaustive list of papers that I read/skimmed through for the assignments, provided by the professor or found by myself.
 There are other papers that we have analyzed during the lectures, and other topics that could be investigated for the assignments.